 Financial matters must be in order by August 1st (fall semester) or December 15th (spring semester).
-Students who fail to pay any amounts due are not eligible to reenroll, receive grades, transcripts, or diplomas until the account has been settled.
-In the event debt is placed in the hands of a collection agency and/or attorney for collection, the student agrees to pay all reasonable collection agency and attorney fees.
-The student further understands that the student is responsible for paying the collection agency fee together with all costs and expenses, including reasonable attorney's fees, necessary for the collection of student's delinquent account.
-The College reserves the right to charge a student for damages to College property.
-All students must receive financial clearance from the Financial Aid/Student Account offices.
-In order to receive financial clearance, students must have completed a Billing Contract and one of SC's payment plans.
-Failure to have all financial matters settled by the add/drop date each semester may lead to dismissal from school.
+Students who fail to pay any amounts due are not eligible to reenroll, transcripts, or diplomas until the account has been settled.
+In the event debt is placed in the hands of an agency and/or attorney for collection, the student agrees to pay all reasonable collection agency and attorney fees.
+The student further understands that they are responsible for paying the collection agency fee together with all costs and expenses, including reasonable attorney's fees, necessary for the collection of student's delinquent account.
+The College reserves the right to charge a student for damages to college property.

-Students will not be allowed to take any future classes, such as interterm or spring classes, if their student account is on hold.
-Students must receive financial clearance from the Office of Student Accounts.
+All students must receive financial clearance from the Financial Aid/Student Account departments.
+To receive financial clearance, students must have completed a Promissory Note and one of SC's payment plans.
+Failure to have all financial matters settled by the add/drop date each semester may lead to the removal of course enrollment and students may be required to move off campus.

-International Students and Students who are not eligible to file a FAFSA - Each semester must be paid in full.
-Fall semester balances are due by July 15th, spring balances are due by December 15th.
-Schedules will be dropped if the payment deadline(s) are not met.
-International student I-20 form will not be issued until the first semester is paid in full.
+\\\International Students and Students who are not eligible to file a FAFSA - Each semester must be paid in full according to the dates list.

+- Fall semester balances are due by July 15th, - spring balances are due by December 15th.

+Enrollment may be removed if the payment deadline(s) are not met.